Date of Degree

 vii, 84 pages

 Includes bibliographical references (pages 75-84).

 Copyright 2011 Carrie Ann Kimpton Heald

 Kimpton Heald, Carrie Ann.
-"Social emotional differences of students who have a nonverbal learning disability or Dysphasia." dissertation, University of Iowa, 2011.
+"Social emotional differences of students who have a nonverbal learning disability or Dysphasia."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2011.